ahijevyc/cutoffs_and_troughs/README.md

    - `/glade/u/home/klupo/work_new/postdoc/kasugaEA21/version9/HGT_500mb/*f000*`
 -	Location of UFS model output data:
     - `/glade/campaign/mmm/parc/mwong/ufs-mrw/2019102206.F240.C768`
--	Relevant scripts:
-   - Location: /glade/scratch/klupo/interp
+### scripts
-   - interp_ufs_output.csh
+   - `/glade/scratch/klupo/interpinterp_ufs_output.csh`
       - Adapted version of Craig’s tile stitching code.
       - Note changes to “top_dir”, “storage”, and the command line arg “infhr” to allow these forecast hours to be stitched in parallel
       - The storage directory is later used by the feature ID/tracking code
-  - Location: scripts/
    -	`driver_IdentifyFeatures_cases.csh`
       -	Submit each itime and fhour as a batch job to casper to identify features.
 The end result of running this script is a list of .dat files for each initial time and forecast hour (41 x itimes; 0, 6, 12,…,240)
       -	`run_IdentifyFeatures_cases.csh`
         -	Submitted by driver script, receives year, month, fhour information from the driver.
         -	For each itime and fhour, `identification_algorithm_globe_cases` is submitted and executed with command line arguments setting the output file, search radii, slope ratio threshold, and other parameters